 Blue is often used by artists to suggest trust, honesty and tranquility, dark blue suggests authority, tradition and seriousness.

 Green symbolizes balance, growth, healing and has obvious connections to nature.

 Purple often represents creativity in some form in paintings, and it can also be used to project depressive feelings.

 Brown is often used in art to represent traits such as being dependable and reliable.
-Brown can also be used to portray low energy, negative emotion and depression.
+Brown can also be used to portray low energy, negative emotions and depression.

 Yellow often symbolizes the sun, and is often used to invoke feelings of warmth.
 Yellow also represents positive uplifting emotions.

-I’m appreciative of art in many forms, however abstract art is definitely a favorite of mine.
-The use of color in landscapes and portraits is often subtle, it’s additional to the rest of the art work.
-However in abstract art, color is often the central focus, and the effects of color is usually very obvious, instant and can be profound.
+I’m appreciative of art in many forms.
+However, abstract art is definitely a favorite of mine.
+The use of color in landscapes and portraits is often subtle, it’s additional to the rest of the artwork.
+However, in abstract art, color is often the central focus, and the effects of color are usually very obvious, instant and can be profound.

 If you look at the abstract on the left you should feel the energy and the uplifting emotions.
 The abstract on the right should cause a loss of energy, calming with a sedating effect.

-Color is incredibly important in the world of art and design, being able to invoke emotion, direct focus, and actually being able to change our visual perceptions.
+Color is incredibly important in the world of art and design.
+Color can invoke emotion, direct focus, and is actually able to change our visual perceptions.
 Color and art in general will be particularly important to those of us that have a particular sensitivity to aesthetics.
 Personality psychologists link this aesthetic sensitivity and love for general creativity to a personality trait called openness.